 A lot depends on the project, but ...

+A lot also depends on the printing house and the selection of paper and the type of printing.
 A leaflet looks better on shiny and smooth paper than on a torn parchment.
 The type of paint and the method of printing is also not insignificant, and its selection is best entrusted to a specialist in this topic or to pass on a printing company that has extensive experience with each type of orders.